Characterization of projective spaces by Seshadri constants: Introduction

 where $\sigma:\mathrm{Bl}_p X\to X$ is the blow-up of $X$ at $p$, and $E$ is the exceptional divisor of $\sigma$. \end{defn}

-It is clear that $\epsilon_p(-K_{\bP^n})=n+1$ for any point $p\in \bP^n$.
+It is clear that $\epsilon(-K_{\bP^n},p)=n+1$ for any point $p\in \bP^n$.
 Our main result characterizes $\bP^n$ as the only $\bQ$-Fano variety with Seshadri constant bigger than $n$:

 \begin{thm} Let $X$ be a complex $\bQ$-Fano variety of dimension $n$.
-If there exists a smooth point $p\in X$ such that $\epsilon_p(-K_X)>n$, then $X\cong\bP^n$. \end{thm}
+If there exists a smooth point $p\in X$ such that $\epsilon(-K_X,p)>n$, then $X\cong\bP^n$. \end{thm}

-Note that Theorem \ref{mainthm} only assumes that $\epsilon_p(-K_X)>n$ for \textit{some} smooth point $p$ rather than \textit{any} smooth point (although the existence of such $p$ immediately implies the same inequality for a general smooth point).
+Note that Theorem \ref{mainthm} only assumes that $\epsilon(-K_X,p)>n$ for \textit{some} smooth point $p$ rather than \textit{any} smooth point (although the existence of such $p$ immediately implies the same inequality for a general smooth point).
 We also remark here that when $X$ is smooth, Theorem \ref{mainthm} was obtained by Bauer and Szemberg in \cite[Theorem 1.7]{bs} using different methods.

 Since the Seshadri constant of a quadric hypersurface in $\bP^{n+1}$ is equal to $n$, the lower bound on the Seshadri constant in Theorem \ref{mainthm} is sharp.
-The following theorem classifies all $\bQ$-Fano varieites $X$ such that $\epsilon_p(-K_X)=n$ for some smooth point $p\in X$.
+It turns out that this is not the only $\bQ$-Fano varieites achieving such lower bound, and the full list is given by the following theorem.

 \begin{thm} Let $X$ be a $n$-dimensional complex $\bQ$-Fano variety.
-Then there exists a smooth point $p\in X$ with $\epsilon_{p}(-K_X)=n$ if and only if $X$ is one of the following: \begin{enumerate} \item a degree $d+1$ weighted hypersurface $X_{d+1}=(x_0x_{n+1}=f(x_1,\cdots,x_n))\subset\mathbb{P}(1^{n+1},d)$, \item a quartic weighted hypersurface $X_4=(x_{n+1}^2+x_n h(x_0,\cdots,x_{n-1})=f(x_0,\cdots,x_{n-1}))$ $(h\neq0)$ or $(x_n x_{n+1}=f(x_0,\cdots,x_{n-1}))\subseteq\mathbb{P}(1^n,2, 2)$, \item the blow-up of $\bP^n$ along the complete intersection of a hyperplane and a hypersurface of degree $d\le n$, \item the quotient of the quadric $Q_k=(\sum_{i=0}^k x_i^2=0)\subseteq\mathbb{P}^{n+1}\,(2\leq k\leq n+1)$ by an involution $\tau(x_i)=\delta_i x_i\,(\delta_i=\pm1)$ that is fixed point free in codimension $1$ and such that not all the $\delta_i(i=0,\cdots,k)$ are the same, \item a Gorenstein log Del Pezzo surface of degree $\ge4$ \emph{(}for the classification of such surfaces, see \cite[\textsection 3]{anti-canonical}\emph{)}. \end{enumerate} \end{thm}
+Then there exists a smooth point $p\in X$ with $\epsilon(-K_X,p)=n$ if and only if $X$ is one of the following: \begin{enumerate} \item a degree $d+1$ weighted hypersurface $X_{d+1}=(x_0x_{n+1}=f(x_1,\cdots,x_n))\subset\mathbb{P}(1^{n+1},d)$, \item a quartic weighted hypersurface $X_4=(x_{n+1}^2+x_n h(x_0,\cdots,x_{n-1})=f(x_0,\cdots,x_{n-1}))$ $(h\neq0)$ or $(x_n x_{n+1}=f(x_0,\cdots,x_{n-1}))\subseteq\mathbb{P}(1^n,2, 2)$, \item the blow-up of $\bP^n$ along the complete intersection of a hyperplane and a hypersurface of degree $d\le n$, \item the quotient of the quadric $Q_k=(\sum_{i=0}^k x_i^2=0)\subseteq\mathbb{P}^{n+1}\,(2\leq k\leq n+1)$ by an involution $\tau(x_i)=\delta_i x_i\,(\delta_i=\pm1)$ that is fixed point free in codimension $1$ and such that not all the $\delta_i(i=0,\cdots,k)$ are the same, \item a Gorenstein log Del Pezzo surface of degree $\ge4$ \emph{(}for the classification of such surfaces, see \cite[\textsection 3]{anti-canonical}\emph{)}. \end{enumerate} \end{thm}

-We remark here that some of our results in the surface case have been proved by Sano \cite{sano} under the somewhat restrictive assumption that $(K_X^2)\in\{4,5,6,7,8,9\}$.
-Hence our main theorems can also be considered as a natural generalization of \cite[Theorem 1.8]{sano}.